one moment please...

 Montreal QC H2H 2S8

-Our creativity camps take place on Concordia University's beautiful Loyola Campus in Montreal:
+Our second camp session will take place on Concordia University's Loyola Campus.

 PO Box 47535